rsmenon/MATLink/README.md

 > **Also see:** "Handling functions with multiple outputs (and no outputs)" under the **Advanded usage** section.

 ###Closing MATLAB
-To completely disconnect from the MATLAB engine, call `DisconnectMATLAB[]`.
+To completely disconnect from the MATLAB engine, call `DisconnectEngine[]`.
 This will also delete all scripts that were defined for the current _MATLink_ session.

 ##Advanced usage

 ###Properly starting and closing MATLAB
 There are in fact, four functions that provide different functionality associated with starting and closing MATLAB:

- - `ConnectMATLAB[]` establishes a _MathLink_ connection to the low level C functions and the MATLAB engine, sets various session specific variables, but does not launch MATLAB.
+ - `ConnectEngine[]` establishes a _MathLink_ connection to the low level C functions and the MATLAB engine, sets various session specific variables, but does not launch MATLAB.
  - `OpenMATLAB[]` launches the MATLAB application in the background.
  - `CloseMATLAB[]` closes the MATLAB application, but keeps the connection to the MATLAB engine open.
- - `DisconnectMATLAB[]` closes the MATLAB engine, terminates the _MathLink_ connection and clears session variables and temporary folders.
+ - `DisconnectEngine[]` closes the MATLAB engine, terminates the _MathLink_ connection and clears session variables and temporary folders.

-For convenience, directly calling `OpenMATLAB[]` automatically calls `ConnectMATLAB[]`, but it is possible to only call `ConnectMATLAB[]` without actually opening MATLAB.
+For convenience, directly calling `OpenMATLAB[]` automatically calls `ConnectEngine[]`, but it is possible to only call `ConnectEngine[]` without actually opening MATLAB.
 One can then call `OpenMATLAB[]` and `CloseMATLAB[]` several times (assuming other external factors such as kernel/front end crashes haven't terminated the _MathLink_ connection) and it is still considered to be the same "session".

 The scripts defined during the session are saved in in a session specific folder in the user's `$TemporaryDirectory`.
 This directory and its contents are removed only when `DisconectMATLAB[]` is called.
-Hence it is always preferable (and recommended) to call `DisconnectMATLAB[]` when done with using _MATLink_.
+Hence it is always preferable (and recommended) to call `DisconnectEngine[]` when done with using _MATLink_.
 If the application terminates due to forced kernel quits or crashes, the temporary directory remains, and a new one is created for the next session.

 Over prolonged use, these session specific directories can accumulate (since _Mathematica_ crashes are inevitable), if one is not meticulous about regularly clearing their `$TemporaryDirectory`.
 In such cases, the user can load the package as follows, before connecting to MATLAB: